Dravet syndrome: Genetics

-The genotypic explanation of the disorder has been located on the specific voltage-gated sodium channel genes known as SCN1A and SCN2A.
-These genes are located on the long (q) arm of chromosome 2 at position 24.3 and code for the alpha subunit of the transmembrane sodium channel protein.
-A mutation in either of these two genes will cause an individual to develop dysfunctional sodium channels, which are crucial in the pathway for sending chemical signals in the brain, causing the phenotypic display of myoclonic epilepsy from the individual.
+The genotypic explanation of the disorder has been located on the specific voltage-gated sodium channel genes known as SCN1A.
+This gene is located on the long (q) arm of chromosome 2 at position 24.3 and codes for the alpha subunit of the transmembrane sodium channel protein.
+A mutation in this gene will cause an individual to develop dysfunctional sodium channel Nav 1.1, which is crucial in the pathway for sending chemical signals in the brain, causing the phenotypic display of myoclonic epilepsy in the individual.
 A properly functioning channel would respond to a voltage difference across the membrane and form a pore through which only sodium ions can pass.
-The influx of sodium induces the generation of action potential by temporarily changing the charge of the cell.
+The influx of sodium induces the generation of an action potential by temporarily changing the electrochemical equilibrium of the cell.
 When the gene is mutated, the eventually translated protein improperly folds its pore segment within the cell membrane because it has different amino acid chemistry, which renders the channel inactive.
 It is also possible for a mutation to reduce the number of channels produced by an individual, which leads to the development of Dravet syndrome.
+Both dysfunctions, incorrect folding or transcribing a smaller amount of protein, can cause Dravet syndrome.

-Currently, the SCN1A gene is the most clinically relevant; the largest number of epilepsy related mutations characterized thus far occur in this gene.
+Currently, the SCN1A gene is the most clinically relevant; the largest number of DS-related mutations characterized thus far occur in this gene.
 Typically, a missense mutation in either the S5 or S6 segment of the sodium channel pore results in a loss of channel function and the development of Dravet syndrome.
 A heterozygous inheritance of an SCN1A mutation is all that is necessary to develop a defective sodium channel; patients with Dravet syndrome will still have one normal copy of the gene.

+Dravet syndrome is associated with mutations in the SCN1A gene, but it can also be found in patients with other mutations.
+Likewise, the presence of a mutation in the SCN1A gene does not necessarily mean that the patient has Dravet syndrome.